Employee Experience: Diverse Workforce

 Results (as of 6/30 each year)*

 People of Color

 *See the CFEI Annual Report for more details

 Our focus on the employee experience extends to all interactions with candidates and employees throughout their careers at UPMC.
 We recognize an inclusive workplace and a commitment to diversity in talent management practices are critical in recruiting, developing, and retaining a diverse workforce.
 We encourage UPMC employees to build diverse relationships, as well as support diverse professional and student organizations.
 We have also introduced programs that specifically encourage leadership interactions with diverse internal talent and external candidates.

 In order to expose UPMC hiring managers to qualified diverse candidates for key roles, the Talent Acquisition team develops inclusive candidate slates for all management openings that are available for external recruitment.
 All positions in the management pay bands qualify.
-New this year, the hiring team will interview at least one person of color for these roles.
 There are no hiring requirements, but rather a commitment to consider a diverse candidate slate.

 The leadership exchange program encourages division leaders to develop relationships with diverse internal and external, high-potential talent.
 Potential candidates, identified during the Talent Management Review process or through Talent Scout, are offered opportunities to interact with UPMC leaders for networking purposes.
 The Exchange also offers the division leaders an opportunity to assess skills and competencies for positions within their divisions.
 The program exposes talent to UPMC leaders through both formal and informal activities, sponsorships, conferences, one-on-one meetings, lunches, or dinners.